 - The Tree of Life (Discovery Island)

-- “Festival of the Lion King” (*New Harambe Theatre opening in Africa on June 1, 2014)
+- “Festival of the Lion King” (Harambe Theatre in Africa section of the park)

 - “Finding Nemo-The Musical,” (at 1,500-seat Theater in the Wild/ DinoLand U.S.A.)